India Omnichannel Retail Platform Market: Complete Guide for Mid-Market Store Chains 2026

 Implementation typically involves three components: RFID tags on products, fixed readers at entry/exit points and storage areas, and handheld readers for spot checks.
 This infrastructure provides continuous inventory updates, automatic theft detection, and precise location tracking for individual items.

-The business impact is substantial.
+The business impact is substantial in 2026.
 Retailers implementing RFID typically see 25-30% reduction in stock discrepancies, 40% faster inventory counts, and significant reduction in out-of-stock situations.
-For fashion retailers, RFID enables accurate size and color tracking, preventing the common problem of having the wrong size in stock.
+For fashion retailers, RFID enables accurate size and color tracking, preventing the common problem of having the wrong size in stock while supporting fast fashion cycles.

 What Are Electronic Shelf Labels?